-Beginning Friday, August 3, Fidelity Investments will offer no-fee index funds that allow every single penny you invest to go toward building long-term wealth — instead of getting eaten up by pesky fees!
+That will allow every single penny you invest to go toward building long-term wealth — instead of getting eaten up by pesky fees!

 Fidelity’s unprecedented move in the retail investing world

-According to a prospectus filed today, Fidelity’s two newest investments — the Fidelity Zero Total Market Index Fund (FZROX) and the Fidelity Zero International Index Fund (FZILX) — will have absolutely zero in the way of fees.
+Launched on August 1, the Fidelity Zero Total Market Index Fund (FZROX) and the Fidelity Zero International Index Fund (FZILX) have absolutely zero in the way of fees, according to the prospectus.

-This is an unprecedented move in the investment world.
+What Fidelity is doing has never been done before in the investment world.
 We’ve gotten very close to zero fees in the past from other investing houses, but we’ve never reached it before.